Frankmau5/TRiver/README.md

 # TRiver
-A Gtk Torrent editor with pinephone support
+A Gtk Torrent viewer with pinephone support

 #### Description

-A Gtk Torrent editor with pinephone support
+A Gtk Torrent viewer with pinephone support